marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 - During testing, it becomes straightforward to provide a trivial fake implementation of the `findEmployeeNamesBornToday` method.
 - `BirthdayViewModel` has access only to the specific function or property it requires, promoting better encapsulation.
 - `BirthdayViewModel` achieves stability since changes to `EmployeeRepository` or `Employee` no longer directly impact it.
+- Both `BirthdayViewModel` and `createFindEmployeeBirthday` can be tested in isolation.

 ### Wrapping Up